-The other exercise is the man-made exercise which includes factory wastes and emissions and exhausts release which are responsible for a large amount of carbon-di-oxide release on the environment.
+The other one is the man-made exercise which includes factory wastes and emissions and exhausts release which are responsible for a large amount of carbon-di-oxide discharge on the environment.

 Learning vocabulary is an integral part of IELTS Writing.
 Here is a list of vocabulary with an explanation from the above model answer.
 Try to practice them by learning the meaning and then making sentences with them.

 Illustrated (adj.) – described, explained, exemplified, shown, given,